thompsonbear/snet-cli/README.md

 **-a, -all**

 > Display All possible networks within the specified subnet.
+(Always displays in a table)

 **-bl, -borderless**